 Recently, I was going through my undergraduate lecture notes.
-Putting aside the frustration of realizing how much have I forgotten, I stumbled upon an exercise which I found interesting.
+I stumbled upon an exercise which I found interesting.
 The task consisted in implementing the algorithm proposed by Pei and Tseng, which uses vector projection to minimize the problem of transient values when applying an IIR notch filter to an ECG signal.

 A complete, detailed explanation of it can be found in

-Pei, Soo-Chang, and Chien-Cheng Tseng.
+Pei, Soo-Chang, and Tseng, Chien-Cheng.
 “Elimination of AC interference in electrocardiogram using IIR notch filter with transient suppression”.
 Biomedical Engineering, IEEE Transactions on 42.11 (1995): 1128-1132.

-You can find the submission in MATLAB’s File Exchange, which includes sample ECG data (as a
+I decided to implement it in MATLAB and in Python.
+You can find the submission in my GitHub repository, which includes sample ECG data (as a

-.mat file) as well as a demo, which I suggest you to try in order to understand how it works.
+.mat file) as well as a main/demo file, which I suggest you to try in order to understand how it works.
 The scripts include plenty of comments in which I tried to explain each of the steps as clear as possible.
-If you still have questions about the implementation or, even better, suggestions for its improvement, please leave a comment either here or in the submission’s page.